Yerdaulet-zh/Artificial-Intelligence/Neural Network Architectures/ResNet/README.md

-In this notebook, I have created different types of ResNet architecture and compared & loaded the weights of pre-trained ResNet models from the PyTorch library.
+In this notebook, I have created different types of ResNet architecture, compared and loaded the weights of pre-trained ResNet models from the PyTorch library.